david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

 }
 ```

-The token string is a self contained Jason Web Token and must be attached if the API service requires authentication to prevent **HTTP 401 Unauthorized** response
+The *token* is a string type, a self contained Jason Web Token and must be attached if the API service requires authentication to prevent **HTTP 401 Unauthorized** response.<br>
+To verfiy the contents of the token, you can use one of the online tools such as https://jwt.io/.

 <br>

 ## User Management
 ### Registration
-Anyone can create an account by sending a JSON body attached to HTTP POST request to ***{EndPoint}/register*** in the following format:
+Anyone can create an account by sending a JSON body attached to HTTP POST request to ***{ApiRoot}/register*** in the following format:
 ```json
 {
     "Id": 0,                    // Int: requiredd as placeholder, value insignificant